urbit/urbit.org-reloaded/content/getting-started/cloud-hosting.md

 networking problems and require you to perform a factory reset through Bridge, wiping your ship's data.
 We therefore don't recommend you keep duplicates of your pier lying around.

+## Next steps

+- Kep your Urbit runtime up-to-date to take advantage of the latest Landscape and Application over-the-air updates.
+See [Step #5 in the CLI guide](/getting-started/cli#5-runtime-upgrades) to update your runtime.

+- Learn how to [get around your urbit](/getting-started/getting-around).